FadyFayezYounan/easy_date_timeline/README.md

 - **Filing issues**: If you encounter any issues with the Easy Date Timeline package, please file an issue on the [GitHub repository](https://github.com/FadyFayezYounan/easy_date_timeline/issues).
 - **Support**: If you have any questions or need help using the Easy Date Timeline package, please feel free to reach out to the package authors on [GitHub](https://github.com/FadyFayezYounan).

-We hope you find the Easy Infinite Pagination package helpful!
+We hope you find the Easy Date Timeline package helpful!